Muzammil-iqbal/ReelGraph/README.md

 Open questions to answer:

--what is the simplest version of this problem?
+- what is the simplest version of this problem?
--what is the most concrete use case we are interested in tackling first?
+- what is the most concrete use case we are interested in tackling first?
--what will our first end product be? script? image? webapp?
+- what will our first end product be? script? image? webapp?
--can we break up the problem in a modular way and work in parallel?
+- can we break up the problem in a modular way and work in parallel?
--what are the major components of the problem?
+- what are the major components of the problem?

 Potential major components/pipeline:

-1-data ingestion. take in the video file or stream, and send each frame to a processor with a timestamp and frame number (do we use keyrfames? how do we do this for various sources?)
+1. data ingestion. take in the video file or stream, and send each frame to a processor with a timestamp and frame number (do we use keyrfames? how do we do this for various sources?)
-2- frame processing - look at each frame, and, using CV, ID major components of the frame (scene, people, characters, objects, etc...)
+2. frame processing - look at each frame, and, using CV, ID major components of the frame (scene, people, characters, objects, etc...)
-3 - frame context - look for continuity of major components in adjacent frames - can we ID scene changes? can we ID that it is the same scene from a different vantage point?
+3.  frame context - look for continuity of major components in adjacent frames - can we ID scene changes? can we ID that it is the same scene from a different vantage point?
 Can we ID characters from different vantage points?
-4 - graph database - create a graph representation that holds the major components ID'ed across frames and scenes as nodes, and automatically connects these nodes with labeled relationships.
+4.  graph database - create a graph representation that holds the major components ID'ed across frames and scenes as nodes, and automatically connects these nodes with labeled relationships.
-5 - audio - transcribe audio, and pin to various scenes.
+5.  audio - transcribe audio, and pin to various scenes.
 ID major topics, if possible, and add to graph as node.
-6 - visualization - take the build up graph of nodes and relationships, and somehow translate that into a visual interface.
+6.  visualization - take the build up graph of nodes and relationships, and somehow translate that into a visual interface.